kaaproject/kaa/doc/Programming-guide/Your-first-Kaa-application/index.md

                 onChangedConfiguration(TimeUnit.SECONDS.toMillis(configuration.getSamplePeriod()));
             }
         });

-        /*
-         * Start the Kaa client and connect it to the Kaa server.
+        //Start the Kaa client and connect it to the Kaa server. kaaClient.start();
-         */
-        kaaClient.start();

         LOG.info("--= Press any key to exit =--");
         try {
             System.in.read();